atrauzzi/laravel-drydock/readme.md

 This project is a premade, easy to use local development setup to be used for authoring Laravel applications.

+The deliverables of this project structure are:

+ - One development container that is also maintained as an [automated build over at Docker Hub](https://hub.docker.com/r/atrauzzi/laravel-drydock)
-The deliverables of this project are two docker containers running your project via [nginx](https://www.nginx.com/) and [php-fpm](http://php.net/manual/en/install.fpm.php).
+ - Two docker containers capable of running your project via [nginx](https://www.nginx.com/) and [php-fpm](http://php.net/manual/en/install.fpm.php).

 ## Usage

-Please be sure to be using the most current versions of docker (>= 1.10) and docker-compose (>= 1.6).
+Please be sure to have the most current versions of docker (>= 1.10) and docker-compose (>= 1.6).
 If you're encountering any issues, this would be a good first thing to check.

 Before getting started, be sure to check the platform specific notes below.
 After that:

  - Ensure that the environment variable `UID` has been exported.
 I suggest adding `export UID` in your default profile
  - Copy the example environment file to a new `.env` file, be sure to provide a valid app key.
  - `./run composer install` (you will likely encounter github's rate limit)
- - `./run artisan migrate` (although the demo doesn't rely on any models)
+ - `./run artisan migrate`
  - `./run npm install`
  - `./run jspm install`
+ - `./run gulp`
  - run `docker-compose up`

 These are going to download a considerable amount of dependencies for the front and back end, so be prepared to wait a little.